 Host a Bake Off

-Invite friends, family or co-workers to a Pie Day bakeoff challenge.
+Invite friends, family or co-workers to a National Pie Day bakeoff challenge.
 Whether choosing sweet or savory, it’s always loads of fun to gather people around a common interest (and what could be more interesting than pie?).
 However, the champion of the pie contest could win a creative prize such as a special parking spot at work, a free lunch, or even a giant box filled with pie baking supplies.
 Of course, those volunteering to be judges are the real winners because they get to taste all of the scrumptious pies!

 Watch a Pie-Themed Film